Frankjunyulin/Link-State-Routing-Protocol/README.md

 # Link-State-Routing-Protocol
 It is Link State Routing protocol wrote by java

-Lsr.java is the main program
+Lsr.java is the main program.

-Weighted Graph is the graph code
+Weighted Graph is the graph code.

+Dijkstra is the Dijkstra theorem code.

-Dijstheroem is the
+run.sh is the shell script used to test the program.

 ConfigA-F are the test files.